Representing Matroids over the Reals is $\exists \mathbb R$-complete: Distinct-ETR

-In this section, we show that \Distinct is \ER-complete.
-We are not actually reducing from \Strict but from the instance $\varphi$ described in \Cref{eq:1}.
+\begin{proof} We are not actually reducing from \Strict but from the instance $\varphi$ described in \Cref{eq:1}.
 Let $\delta, R$ be the given numbers, $x_1,\ldots,x_n$ the variables and $p$ the polynomial as in the previous paragraph.
 Recall that $p$ has a degree at most four and the coefficients are bounded integers.
 We will introduce new variables in order to construct $\delta$, $R$, $\|x\|^2$, and $p(x)$.
-Thereafter, we will argue about distinctness.
+Then, we will argue about distinctness.

 First, we construct variables holding the values of the integers $-36n^3,\ldots, 36n^3$.
 Those variables are meant to represent the coefficients of $p$.
-Recall that this was an upper bound on the values of those coefficients.
+Recall that the values of those coefficients were in this range.
 It has been described above how to construct those integers.
 Furthermore, we add variables holding the values $R = 2^{L^{8n}}$ and $\delta = 2^{-2^{\overline{L}+5}}$.
 (As we reduce from \Cref{eq:1}, we do not need to approximate the values $\delta $ and $R$, but can construct them directly, as \Distinct allows us to use equations.)
 If in this process two variables hold the same value, we can detect this and remove one of the variables.

 Now, we construct $p(x)$ and $\|x\|^2$.
 First, we construct all possible $\binom{n}{4}$ monomials of degree at most four.
 For example, $N = xyzw$ is constructed in three steps. $N_1 = xy$, $N_2 = N_1z$, and $N = N_2 w$.
-Again, whenever two identical monomials would appear, we would be able to notice this and make an appropriate replacement.
+Again, whenever two identical monomials appear, we are able to notice this and make an appropriate replacement.
 Let us denote

 Here, $a_i$ is the coefficient of the monomial $M_i$.
 We construct $P_k = \sum_{i=1}^k a_i M_i$ inductively as follows:

 with $T_k = a_kM_k$.